Malda Town railway station: Amenities

-The major facilities available are Waiting rooms, retiring rooms, computerised reservation facility, Reservation Counter, Vehicle parking etc. The vehicles are allowed to enter the station premises.
+The major facilities available are waiting rooms, retiring rooms, computerised reservation facility, reservation counter, and vehicle parking.
+The vehicles are allowed to enter the station premises.
 There are vegetarian and non-vegetarian refreshment rooms, tea stalls, book stalls, post and telegraphic office and Government Railway Police (G.R.P.) office.
 Automatic ticket vending machines are installed to reduce the queue for train tickets on the station.
 This station is being redeveloped under the Amrit Bharat Station Scheme.